okepa/EntertainmentLists/README.md

 > Carousel images are too large

 > In review page can see reviews but don't know to what book
-> Need to refactor the reviews so the book is added to the book table

 ## Tests